Gael-de-Sailly/realterrain/README.md

 - use the Realterrain Remote to change the settings, or
 - edit the mod defaults section
 - create greyscale images for heightmap, biomes, rivers and roads if desired (heightmap is required) these should be the same length and width
+- after you change settings exit the world and delete the map.sqlite in the world folder (the Delete button is experimental)
 - enjoy!

 ### Upgrading: